message/iata/RS.md

 - showing that they were fully vaccinated.
 - passengers with a negative COVID-19 RT-PCR test result issued at most 48 hours before arrival;
 - passengers arriving from the USA with a negative COVID-19 rapid antigen test issued at most 48 hours before arrival;
-- passengers with a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Croatia, Denmark, Germany, Greece, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
+- passengers with a COVID-19 recovery certificate issued in Andorra, Austria, Bulgaria, Cape Verde, Croatia, Denmark, Estonia, Germany, Greece, Iceland, Ireland (Rep.), Liechtenstein, Luxembourg, Romania, San Marino, Serbia, Slovenia, Spain, Switzerland, Tunisia, Turkey or USA.
 The passenger must have tested positive at least 14 days and at most 6 months before arrival;
 - passengers arriving from Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Hungary, India, Kosovo (Rep.), Montenegro or North Macedonia (Rep.);
 - passengers younger than 12 years;
 - passengers between 12 years and 18 years.
 They must take an antigen or RT-PCR test within 48 hours after arrival;